-Choosing a pendulum is a fun experience but for others, it’s a guessing game.
+Choosing a pendulum is a fun experience, but for others, it’s a guessing game.
 So you’re wondering, are there any hard and fast rules when selecting a pendulum?

 Not really.
 But then again, it depends on who you ask.

-I prefer a lighter pendulum because when I’m asking many questions I like how quickly the pendulum moves on its axis from yes to no. I find small and light pendulums are not heavy enough and I don’t feel connected to the dowsing tool.
+I prefer a medium-weight pendulum because, when I’m asking many questions, I like how quickly the pendulum moves on its axis from a “yes” to a “no” position.
+I find small and light pendulums are not heavy enough and I don’t feel connected to the dowsing tool.

 The shape of a pendulum can affect how it moves when in use.
 Depending on how you hold your hand when dowsing, a pendulum may not move in perfect circles.
 I prefer nice circles and I find some pendulums don’t do that because of the way I hold it when dowsing.
 But that’s me and that may not be your own experience.

-When choosing another pendulum I often suggest they use their current pendulum and query what other style of pendulum is a suitable addition to their collection.
-As mentioned in last month’s newsletter, I carry two or three pendulums in my pendulum pouch.
+When choosing another potential pendulum to add to your collection, try using your current pendulum and query what other style of pendulum is a suitable addition.
+I carry two or three pendulums in my pendulum pouch.
 If I am not happy with the results, I switch pendulums.
-Sometimes it is not the pendulum that is the problem, it’s me.

 The key thing to remember is the quality and reliability of the information one receives; so I’m less attached to a specific type of pendulum.
 If another pendulum isn’t working the way it should, I am not afraid to substitute it for another that feels better.

 If you are new to dowsing, the Basic Teardrop, Basic Triangle or Conical Beech Wood are good starting pendulums.
 As your ability grows, there is a good chance you will want to try other pendulums.
 By experience, you will find that certain pendulums will work better for different types of dowsing assignments.
 But are there hard and fast rules?
 I say go with your inner voice and let experience be your teacher.